Computer injuries are those injuries arising from working on the computer.

 When muscles, tendons, and ligaments feel pressure continuously they tend to become weak and tire easily due to overuse.
 Being overweight also can lead to back injuries.

 - Sit up straight, neither bending forward or upwards.

 - The back should be straight and have support following the natural curve of the spine.
-Keep a rolled up towel for additional support to lower back.
+Keep a rolled-up towel for additional support to the lower back.

 - Take frequent breaks and get up and walk.
 Do postural relief positions and exercises in those breaks.

 - Thighs should be parallel to the floor with feet resting on ground or footrest.